-Penn State World Campus students have access to a wealth of library resources.
-In fact, it’s the eighth largest research library collection in North America and includes millions of books, e-books, maps, CDs, DVDs, and more.
+Penn State World Campus students have access to a wealth of library resources through Penn State University Libraries.
+In fact, it’s consistently a top-ten research library in North America and includes millions of books, ebooks, maps, CDs, DVDs, and more.

 Among some of the interesting items students have checked out recently were a DSLR camera, numerous books from the Percy Jackson series by Rick Riordan, and a variety of materials on topics ranging from mythology to business ethics.